 Children from a local middle school stop and learn about the fuel cell while on a green campus tour given by Eastern students.

 Institute for Sustainable Energy intern Stephanie poses for a selfie with CT Department of Energy and Envronmental Protection Commissioner Rob Klee while at the #SustainU2015 conference at Eastern.

 Institute for Sustainable Energy staff member Laura Miller makes opening remarks at the #SustainU2015 conference at Eastern, where over 100 students, faculty, staff and administrators from colleges and universities all over the state came to share ideas about sustainability in April 2015.

+Welcome to Sustainability at Eastern!
+Here you will find plenty of information regarding Eastern’s role in being a green campus, opportunities in sustainable education as well as how you can help Eastern be more green.
 Eastern’s leadership in sustainability has been recognized by The Princeton Review’s Guide to Green Campuses in 2016 and each year since 2010.
-Our most recent accomplishments in greening our campus, assisting our community and state with sustainability solutions, and bringing national energy efficiency best practices to Connecticut are summarized in our Sustainability at Eastern brochure.
+Our most recent accomplishments in greening our campus include assisting our community and state with sustainability solutions and bringing national energy efficiency best practices to Connecticut which are summarized in our Sustainability at Eastern brochure.
 Our sustainability timeline summarizes sustainability initiatives over the past 25 years.
 From President Núñez’s commitment to become a carbon neutral and resilient campus to specialized academic courses to energy efficient campus buildings, Eastern will continue to engage our students and campus community in creating a sustainable future.